(1) In the cases specified in the next subsection the court may cause a warrant to be issued to a constable or prescribed officer of the court—

 (a) for the arrest of a debtor to whom a [bankruptcy application or a] bankruptcy petition relates or of an undischarged bankrupt, or of a discharged bankrupt whose estate is still being administered under Chapter IV of this Part, and

 (b) for the seizure of any books, papers, records, money or goods in the possession of a person arrested under the warrant,

-and may authorise a person arrested under such a warrant to
+and may authorise a person arrested under such

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.